 Variables in a program are used to store some values or data that can be used later in a program.
 The variables are also like containers that store character values, numeric values, memory addresses, and strings.
 PHP has its own way of declaring and storing variables.

-There are few rules, that needs to be followed and facts that need to be kept in mind while dealing with variables in PHP:
+There are a few rules, that need to be followed and facts that need to be kept in mind while dealing with variables in PHP: